about the eventSod Farm Festival is Presented by Project Schoolhouse

-This year, to our delight, one of those 20 minute sets will feature Cheryl Barker and Boomer, her champion border collie, as they demonstrate the sheep penning skills that won them the champion novice title in the 2016/17 winter circuit.
+This year, to our delight, one of those 20 minute sets will feature Cheryl Barker and Boomer, her champion border collie, as they demonstrate the sheep penning skills that are taking them to the national competition this year.

 Every year, in what has become a tradition, Bob Wyatt pipes in the dusk in honor those who are no longer with us.

 I hope you will purchase a ticket and join us this year, in what will be our 5th almost annual Sod Farm Festival.
 It is very much a community event and I welcome all to that community.
 If you know me, please come say hello and if you don’t, please introduce yourself when you get there.

 I look forward to seeing you on August 18th.

 sponsorsWithout these supporters, this event would be impossible.
 Please support these businesses.